Author: Tamz

 But hey, maybe you’re happy with how you are, and you just like to read blogs; that’s totally fine, too.
 Hi.

-I will kindly ask, though, that people keep this a safe space.
-I will not accept hurtful or hateful comments.
 I am just a mum, a human being, trying to get through life and parenting without a manual, just like everyone else, and with very little support.

 If you can do one thing today, be kind.
 Please.
 That’s all I ask.